Cedar hemlock douglas-fir forest

 Cedar hemlock douglas-fir forest is a vegetation association in California, United States.
 This is one of the Kuchler system forest types used to classify California plant communities.
 As the name implies, dominant tree types are Incense cedar, Western Hemlock and Douglas fir.
-The forest type is classified FRES20 in the Kuchler system.
+The forest type is classified as part of FRES20 in the Forest-Range Environmental Study Ecosystems classification, and K-2 Kuchler system.
 Understory flora associates include Toyon and Western poison oak.